Ralkage/wgu-c195-software-II/README.md

 yourself or run this application and login with the already filled out username and password fields.
 The username and password to use in this application is test/test respectively for reference purposes.

-The custom report built for this project as part opf the A3f requirement calculates the total number of appointments by day of week.
+The custom report built for this project as part opf the A3f requirement calculates the total number of customers by country and is represented by a pie chart.

 MySQL Connector Version: mysql-connector-java-8.0.22